 Hearty Beef Stew

 This yummy dish is a fall and winter favorite at our house.
 It is is a one-pot wonder, using a 6-quart Dutch oven (this one from Lodge is my absolute favorite).
 You start this stew on the stovetop, and then finish by cooking it on low heat in the oven for 6-8 hours.
 Remember to start it early on a day you plan to be home, or try this recipe in a slow-cooker if you'll be out and about.
 This beef stew always reminds me of a camping trip we went on with the military to Yosemite: the guide from Outdoor Recreation who headed up our expedition was a phenomenal cook, and whipped up a beef stew similar to this one while we were off scaling El Capitan (just kidding...we watched rock climbers scaling El Cap.
 Does that count??).
-His beef stew was made with fresh bay leaves, which he pulled off a nearly bay tree growing in the campground that morning.
+His beef stew was made with fresh bay leaves, which he'd picked that morning from a bay tree growing in the campground.
 Phenomenal.

 1/4 cup whole wheat flour, plus a shake of salt & pepper